Fountain Hills Real Estate – Search for Homes & Condos for Sale!

-Fountain Hills is a popular destination for those looking for that quaint small town atmosphere.
+Fountain Hills is a popular destination for those looking for real estate with a quaint small town atmosphere.
 The town borders Scottsdale and sits at a higher elevation than the rest of the Valley, so it is a little cooler and a lot cleaner (doesn’t have the congestion and pollution) than a lot of it’s neighboring communities.
 The population of Fountain Hills is only about 22,489 ( 2010 census) people and I would have to guess that approximately a quarter of those are snowbirds, The town attracts a lot of retirees, although we don’t have the active adult communities like in other parts of the valley, there is still plenty to do.
 The majority of residents enjoy living here because it is away from the hustle and bustle of Scottsdale but still close enough to enjoy Scottsdale’s amenities.
 Fountain Hills is very convenient to Sky Harbor airport and to all the shopping and restaurants in old town Scottsdale and Kierland Mall, all which can be reached in under 30 minutes.

 For the golf enthusiasts, Fountain Hills offers 3 public golf courses, Eagle Mountain, Desert Canyon and SunRidge Canyon, one private course at FireRock Country Club and another, We-Ko-Pa which is located a couple miles outside of town near the Fort McDowell Casino.
 Besides some of the most challenging and picturesque golf courses in the country, the natural terrain also provides for a wide range of other outdoor activities.
 You’ll find hiking trails, disc golf, and many other local events.
 Every Thursday Nov- April you can find Art on the Avenue which provides local artists a chance to promote their work and every Wednesday a farmers market is held at Plaza Fountainside.
 The town also hosts two large art fairs, one in February and another in November.
 There are over 500 artists that participate from all over the world and it usually brings in large crowds reaching 200,000 + visitors for the 3 days.
 Fountain Hills also has a Community Theater which offers outstanding performing arts year round.